uzairarif5/NNForDigits/README.md

 If you want to inform my about any errors, or give me any suggestions, feel free to message me at my LinkedIn (linkedin.com/in/uzair0845).

 ### Updates

+<u>update 7.2:</u>
+- In `trainCNN.py`, for choosing a new learning rate, the 0 to 1 range restriction is removed.
+- In `trainCNNEntireDatasetRelu.py`, added `accuracyArr` variable which stores the accuracy throughout the training and can be saved to `/dataStore/accuracy.txt`.

 <u>update 7.1:</u>
 - In `trainCNN.py`, added the option to use Relu.